 Getting to Budapest

-The cheapest way to travel to Budapest from abroad is probably by bus.
-There are direct buses to Hungary from lots of European countries, including France, Germany, Austria, Czech Republic, Slovakia, Croatia, Romania, Slovenia, Poland, Italy and more.
+The cheapest way to travel to Budapest from abroad is by bus.
+There are direct buses to Hungary from lots of European countries, including France, Germany, Austria, Czech Republic, Slovakia, Croatia, Romania, Slovenia, Poland, Italy, and more.

 Check out Flixbus for a complete map of their services in and out of Hungary.
 Flixbus offers long-distance bus travel at low prices.

-The easiest way to travel to Budapest for most of us, is to fly there.
+For most of us, the easiest way to travel to Budapest is to fly there.
 Flights from all over the world fly into Budapest Ferenc Liszt International Airport.
-If you are flying from Europe, budget airlines such as Ryanair, EasyJet, Wizz Air, and Norwegian Air all have cheap, regular flights and there are plenty of direct flights with more reputed airlines as well.
+If you are flying from Europe, budget airlines such as Ryanair, EasyJet, Wizz Air, and Norwegian Air all have cheap, regular flights, and there are plenty of direct flights with more reputed airlines.